 The main remedies, which correspond to the two main types of proceedings, are applications for review proceedings and for proceedings for a declaratory judgment.
-The administrative courts have the power to annul decisions taken by the contracting authority (e.g., the award decision).
-The contracting authority is obliged to adhere to the court's ruling and release a corresponding decision, anew.
-To safeguard the effectiveness of the review proceedings, the authority is entitled to grant interim relief (upon a respective application) and suspend the tender procedure or certain decisions.
+The administrative courts have the power to annul decisions made by the contracting authority (e.g., the award decision).
+The contracting authority is obliged to adhere to the court's ruling and release a corresponding decision anew.
+To safeguard the effectiveness of the review proceedings, the authority is entitled to grant interim relief (upon application) and suspend the tender procedure or certain decisions.
 The courts may declare contracts null and void.
 If they refrain from doing so, they generally must impose fines instead.
-The highest fine imposed (on BBG) to date amounted to €367,000.7 In this respect, the VwGH8 held that an imposed fine still has to be paid even if the incriminated contract has been terminated.
+In this respect, the VwGH has held that an imposed fine must still be paid even if the incriminated contract has been terminated.

-Judgments in procurement cases are rendered in both the first and last instance.
-They can be further challenged exclusively through complaints before the VwGH or VfGH.
+Judgments in procurement cases are rendered in both the first and last instances.
+They can be further challenged exclusively through complaints before the VwGH or the VfGH.

 Infringements of the procurement law entitle disregarded economic operators to claim forbearance, abatement and damages under the Unfair Competition Act.
 In addition, they may claim damages under civil law.
-However, entitlement to bring a claim before the civil courts is conditional upon a declaratory judgment of violation of the procurement law.
+However, entitlement to bring a claim before the civil courts is generally conditional upon a declaratory judgment of violation of the procurement law.